datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 - Use `chmod` to make a script an executable program.
 keypoints:
 - Scripts are a collection of commands executed together.
+- Transferring information to and from virtual and local computers.
 ---

 ## Writing files